xMAnton/ADPassword/README.md

          zmcontrol restart

-* This Zimlet may require you to open port 8443
+* This extension may require you to open port 8443
 * Maybe you also want to `zmprov md domain.ext zimbraAuthFallbackToLocal FALSE` and disable locally set passwords.

 ## Debugging